Columbus Uncontested Divorce Lawyer

 What Is an Uncontested Divorce?

 An uncontested divorce is a legal process where both spouses agree to end their marriage and resolve key matters such as dividing assets, support, child custody, and child support.
-Unlike contested divorce, where disagreements may involve lengthy court battles, an uncontested divorce takes a more direct and faster path.
+Unlike a contested divorce, where disagreements may involve lengthy court battles, an uncontested divorce takes a more direct and faster path.

 When both spouses come to terms together, they outline all the details of their divorce in a written agreement.
-The court reviews this agreement and, when it meets legal standards, the judge approves it—making the process less costly and far more efficient than traditional litigation in Ohio.
+The court reviews this agreement and, when it meets legal standards, the judge approves it, making the process less costly and far more efficient than traditional litigation in Ohio.

 Because Ohio law allows for both divorce and dissolution, choosing the route that fits your circumstances is important.
 The process can move quickly in Columbus, as local courts have established procedures and many uncontested divorce cases resolve in just a few months.
 Our attorneys check every detail to make sure your agreement covers all issues required by Ohio law and meets expectations of the Franklin County court.